Frequently Asked Questions

 Can I send a copy of my transcript?

 No. Transcripts must be forwarded by the issuing college/university.
 You must authorize the institution to release your transcript to the American Board of Bioanalysis (ABB).
-You can download a transcript release form from ABB’s website.

 For degrees earned outside the U.S.: